 Makaton transforms the lives of people with communication difficulties, by giving them a way to express themselves independently.
-Being able to communicate eases frustration and gives people confidence and independence while they develop communication and language skills.
+Being able to communicate eases frustration and gives people confidence and independence Independence means doing things on your own.
+Making your own choices. while they develop communication and language skills.

 More about Makaton

 With Makaton, children and adults can communicate straight away using the signs and symbols.
-Many people then stop using the signs or symbols naturally at heir own pace, as they develop speech.
+Many people then stop using the signs or symbols naturally at their own pace, as they develop speech.

 Makaton is a visual way to develop communication skills, which helps stimulate sounds and words.
 The visual way of communicating helps language development, such as putting words together.

 Makaton helps understanding by giving an extra visual cue to communication.

 Watch the video, created by The Makaton Charity to find out more.

 There are currently over 1 million Makaton users.